dayarmush/tweet-explorer/README.md

 ## 5. Authentication

 Tweet Explorer provides user authentication to enable personalized interactions.
-Users can create an account and log in securely.
-We utilize JSON Web Tokens (JWT) for authentication and user session management.
+Users can create an account and log in.

 ## 6. Routes

 - **Home**: Displays the top 100 most liked tweets.
 - **Search by Keyword**: Allows users to search for tweets based on keywords.
 - **Search by Category**: Explore tweets from specific pre-defined categories.
-- **User Profile**: View and manage user account details.
+- **User Profile**: View user account.

 ## 7. Pagination